Model-Centric and Data-Centric Aspects of Active Learning for Deep Neural Networks: Abstract

 \section{Abstract}

-We study different data-centric and model-centric aspects of active learning with neural network models. i) We investigate incremental and cumulative training modes which specify how the currently labeled data are used for training. ii) Neural networks are models with a large capacity.
-Thus, we study how active learning depends on the number of epochs and neurons as well as the choice of batch size. iii) We analyze in detail the behavior of query strategies and their corresponding informativeness measures and accordingly propose more efficient querying and active learning paradigms. iv) We perform statistical analyses, e.g., on actively learned classes and test error estimation, that reveal several insights about active learning.
+We study different aspects of active learning with deep neural networks in a consistent and unified way. i) We investigate incremental and cumulative training modes which specify how the newly labeled data are used for training. ii) We study active learning w.r.t. the model configurations such as the number of epochs and neurons as well as the choice of batch size. iii) We consider in detail the behavior of query strategies and their corresponding informativeness measures and accordingly propose more efficient querying procedures. iv) We perform statistical analyses, e.g., on actively learned classes and test error estimation, that reveal several insights about active learning. v) We investigate how active learning with neural networks can benefit from pseudo-labels as proxies for actual labels.